phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

 [^tal-cibc-2]: Tal, B. (2017, March 15).
 GTA Housing—Rent Must be Part of the Solution.
 Retrieved September 12, 2017, from [economics.cibccm.com](https://economics.cibccm.com/economicsweb/cds?ID=2475&TYPE=EC_PDF)

-[^note-on-taxes]: It's easy to understate these reforms because the true scope of the changes is a hard story to tell.
-There are a good half dozen different tax levers being pulled at different times: depreciation rates were altered, deductions eliminated, investment rules were changed and so on in 1972, 1974, 1978, 1981, 1986, etc. To compensate for these changes, the federal government introduced a variety of subsidies, like the Multiple Unit Residential Building in 1974, the Assisted Rental Program in 1975, etc, etc. If you want to go deep on these topics, see [Clayton (1998)](#fn:clayton-1998), [Housing Supply Working Group (2001)](#fn:hswg-2001) and [Miron (1995)](#fn:miron-1995), among many others cited in this article.
+[^note-on-taxes]: It's easy to understate these reforms since there are a good half dozen different tax levers being pulled at different times: depreciation rates were altered, deductions eliminated, investment rules were changed and so on in 1972, 1974, 1978, 1981, 1986, etc. If you want to go deep on these topics, see [Clayton (1998)](#fn:clayton-1998), [Housing Supply Working Group (2001)](#fn:hswg-2001) and [Miron (1995)](#fn:miron-1995), among many others cited in this article.

 [^brescia-2005-3]: Brescia (2005, p.
 7-8)